What Happens When Overprotected Children Grow Up

 - Hold on to the child well into her adulthood to satisfy their own emotional needs

 - Are overly dependent on parents

-- Unable to think independently or make decisions on their own
+- Are unable to think independently or make decisions on their own

-- Reluctant to take up responsibility and own up failure
+- Are reluctant to take up responsibility or own up failure

 What happens when an overprotected child grows up?

 Studies have shown that overprotection is more detrimental than beneficial to a child, leading to unfavourable effects on his cognitive and social–emotional skills.